The portal vein and its tributaries.

 Schema of the portal system of veins and its connections with systemic veins.
 It must be remembered that the systemic blood carried by the hepatic artery also enters the capillaries of the liver, and the hepatic veins contain therefore both portal and systemic blood.

-The portal vein is a short vein, about 8 centimeters long, forming part of the hepatic portal system.
+The portal vein is a short vein, about 8 cm long, forming part of the hepatic portal system.
 It receives many tributaries, including the splenic vein from the spleen and pancreas, the gastric vein from the stomach, the mesenteric vein from the small and large intestines, and the rectal vein from the rectum and anus.
-The portal vein conveys about 70 percent of the blood to the liver.
-The remaining 30 percent is oxygenated blood, which passes to the liver via the hepatic artery.
+The portal vein conveys about 70% of the blood to the liver.
+The remaining 30% is oxygenated blood, which passes to the liver via the hepatic artery.

 The portal vein is peculiar among veins in that it begins like other veins by the union of tributaries, but ends like an artery by dividing into branches.
 It collects productions of the digestion of carbohydrates and proteins from the intestines, and conveys them to the liver.
 In addition to this important function, the whole portal system acts as a reservoir of blood, for the needs of the general circulation.
 It has been calculated that the portal system can contain about one-third of the total amount of blood in the body – the same proportion that passes through the liver minute.
 The amount of blood can be increased or diminished by physiological variations in the width of the arteries by which it enters the system and of the terminal portions of the hepatic veins, by which it leaves it.
 The spleen may be regarded as a specialized portion of the portal reservoir.
 Valves are absent from the portal vein and its large tributaries, but are present in some of its smaller tributaries, notably the gastric veins.